TimDev9492/LocalTube/README.md

 ## Platform support

 LocalTube was built and tested on Linux.
-It does however also run on Windows, as well as on MacOS, but I I haven't tested on any of those operating systems so far.
+It does however also run on Windows, as well as on MacOS, but I haven't tested on any of those operating systems so far.

 ### Building from source